tobiassteidle/ML_IDCard_Segmentation_Pytorch/README.md

 # ML_IDCard_Segmentation (IN WORK)
 Machine Learning Project to identify an ID Card on an image.

+### Zielsetzung
+The goal of this project is to recognize a ID Card on a photo, punch it out using semantic segmentation and to transform the perspective so that you get a frontal view of the ID Card.
+Optionally an OCR text recognition can be done in a later step.
+However, this is not yet planned in the scope of this project.

 ## Additional Information
 Dataset: [MIDV-500](https://arxiv.org/abs/1807.05786)